 7. Prelude & Fugue in A major

-An “impossible” piece, in that the long notes in the bass can hardly be heard at their full length of over two (12/8) bars—luckily not a reason to play faster than the moderate tempo given by the score.
+An “impossible” piece, in that the long notes in the bass can hardly be heard at their full length of over two (12/8) bars.
+The pianist luckily did not take it as a reason to play faster than the moderate tempo given by the score.
 The fugue is beautiful, ethereal, mellow, heavenly-transcendental, once more with a harmonious build-up: to me, one of the highlights in the entire cycle!

 8. Prelude & Fugue in F♯ minor

-A humorous, both joking and moody prelude—followed by a very atmospheric fugue: initially, this felt like a lonely caller in the desert who is getting company from other voices.
+A humorous, both joking and moody prelude.
+It is followed by a very atmospheric fugue: initially, this felt like a lonely caller in the desert who is getting company from other voices.
 But the character is predominantly forlorn, somewhat sad, but with excellent, continuous build-ups.
 The piece is very long, but Levit manages to keep the tension, even after the final ritardando, when he lets the soft sound fade away for a long time.